x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/allow-users-to-make-calls.md

 For outdialing to work correctly, the following settings must be configured correctly:

-- **Dialing rules** Dialing rules define the number that is dialed by the UM-enabled user and the number that will be dialed by the Private Branch eXchange (PBX) or IP PBX.
+- **Dialing rules**: Dialing rules define the number that is dialed by the UM-enabled user and the number that will be dialed by the Private Branch eXchange (PBX) or IP PBX.

-- **Dialing rule groups** Dialing rule groups determine the types of calls that users within a dialing group can make.
+- **Dialing rule groups**: Dialing rule groups determine the types of calls that users within a dialing group can make.

-- **Dialing authorizations** Dialing authorizations determine the restrictions that will be applied to prevent users from incurring unnecessary telephone charges or from dialing long-distance calls.
+- **Dialing authorizations**: Dialing authorizations determine the restrictions that will be applied to prevent users from incurring unnecessary telephone charges or from dialing long-distance calls.

 To enable outdialing for users who call in to a dial plan or an auto attendant, you must: